eedide/to-do-list---a-one-page-application/README.md

 # to-do-list---a-one-page-application
-This is a one page application for to-do-list project.
+This is a one page application (to-do-list) project written in native javascript.
 The application helps to arrange your itinerary.